Rohit-B-Kadam/Snake-Game/README.md

 ## To Run This Project (Game):-

 ### You must have openGL install in your computer.
-Follow down the instruction to install openGL on Ubuntu based Operating System
+Below are instructions to install openGL on Ubuntu based Operating System.
+Put the below command on Linux Terminal.

 	sudo apt-get update
 	sudo apt-get upgrade